| | |

-A tour with Vancouver Island Expeditions allows you the time to really get to know the owners or dedicated employees of the businesses you are visiting.
-The Taste of Nanaimo Food and Beverage Tour is the type of tour where you feel completely relaxed to just sit back and enjoy the ride.
+A tour with Vancouver Island Expeditions allows you the time to get to know the owners or dedicated employees of the businesses you are visiting.
+And if it's a food or drink tour in Nanaimo you're after, the Taste of Nanaimo is your best bet!

-Central Vancouver Island has been my home base for just over 10 years.
-So I feel fairly confident in my knowledge about Nanaimo.
-However, after the Taste of Nanaimo tour I experienced with Leif, the owner of Vancouver Island Expeditions, I was shocked at how much I learned.
+Central Vancouver Island has been my home base for over ten years.
+So, I feel fairly confident in my knowledge of Nanaimo.
+However, after the Taste of Nanaimo tour, I experienced with Leif, the owner of Vancouver Island Expeditions, I was shocked at how much I learned.

 Whether you call Nanaimo home or are just visiting, if you love craft beer and spirits, local wine, and sampling a few local delicacies, then book a Taste of Nanaimo Local Food, Craft Beverage & Estate Winery Tour!